Francis Davies (British Army officer): First World War

+Postwar and final years

 Later that year, Davies was appointed general officer commanding-in-chief (GOC-in-C) of Scottish Command in June 1919, taking over from Lieutenant General Frederick McCracken.
 After being promoted to the rank of full general in July 1921, and after serving as lieutenant of the Tower of London, which he had been appointed to in June 1923, he retired from the army in April 1926.
 He had been appointed an aide-de-camp general to King George V in April 1922.

 Freemasonry

 From 1919 until his death in 1948, Davies served as Provincial Grand Master of Freemasons in Worcestershire.
 During his time in office, 50 new masonic lodges were dedicated and he personally participated at 41 of these.
 From 1935 to 1947 he also held the position of Deputy Grand Master of the United Grand Lodge of England, paying official visits to numerous Provinces in this country and to many Grand Lodges overseas.